 - child study – working with a child and their family to observe and analyse typical development

-- clinical placements in our in-house campus clinics: The Children’s Speech and Language Clinic, and The Tavistock Aphasia Centre (12 weeks, 1 day per week)
+- clinical placements in our in-house campus clinics: The Children’s Speech and Language Clinic, and The Tavistock Aphasia Centre throughout your second year

 Facilities and environment

-As a speech and language sciences student, you'll be based at the School of Education, Communication and Language Sciences at our city-centre campus.
+As a speech and language sciences student, you'll be based in the School of Education, Communication and Language Sciences at our city-centre campus.

-You will benefit from excellent facilities, including newly refurbished in-house clinics.
+You will benefit from excellent facilities, including well established in-house clinics.
 These are equipped with observational facilities and the latest recording technology to maximise your learning.